F32Organization/Faithful32-1.7.10/README.md

 4) Make a pull request(PR) on this repository with a brief description.

 5) Other users or team members will give your PR a quality review and if it passes, it will be merged.

-OR

-1) Contact DZCreeper directly with textures.
-They will undergo the same quality review as normal submissions.